 Payne v.
 Miles, 2013 BCSC 1545 – 2013/08/26

-Award $1.630 Million.
-The plaintiff was brain injured at 17.
-In brain injury cases it takes time to determine the full extent and particular nature of any resulting disability.
-Further, people can look and speak normally while suffering other types of cognitive impairment.
-In this case, we needed to wait over 6 years before the full nature of the plaintiff’s injuries were known and we could properly assess the plaintiff’s long term compensation needs.
-It was at that point we took the matter to trial.
-This case required establishing the loss of income and the support needed to live a fulfilling life.
-The Award included child rearing care, career counseling, and loss of past and future income.
+The Plaintiff, a young female, was brain injured at the age of 17 as a result of a motor vehicle accident.
+As is typical in brain injury cases, it takes time to determine the full extent and particular nature of any resulting disabilities.
+Further, people can continue to look and speak normally while still suffering various types of cognitive impairment.
+In this case, it took over 6 years before the full nature of the Plaintiff’s injuries were known and the long-term compensation needs could be properly assessed, at which time the matter went to trial.
+In this case, we were able to establish the estimated loss of income and the amount of support required to live a fulfilling life.
+The Award included childcare costs, career counseling, and loss of past and future income.

 Milliken v.
 Rowe, 2011 BCSC 1458 – 2011/10/31

-Award $230,000.
-The plaintiff worked full-time as the manager of a pizzeria while caring for her wheelchair bound husband and teenage daughter.
-Her employer made numerous arrangements to keep her employed despite her injured shoulder.
-Even though she continued to work full-time, we claimed for loss of capacity to earn income.
-We also pursued a claim for the loss of her ability to care for her home and husband.
+Injured in a motor vehicle accident, the Plaintiff worked full-time as the manager of a pizzeria while caring for her wheelchair-bound husband and teenage daughter.
+Her employer made numerous accommodations to keep her employed despite a serious shoulder injury.
+Even though she continued to work full-time, we successfully claimed for the loss of capacity to earn income.
+We also pursued a claim for the reduction in her ability to care for her home and husband.

 Professional and Community Affiliations